 Usually a one-day investigation of the indoor environment, the initial survey may include the following actions, depending on the situation:

-- Preliminary information gathering and fact finding before the onsite visit to obtain information on the building, its system, occupants, activities, complaints (if any) and illnesses (if any) age of the building, size, type of construction, and the number of floors are also evaluated.
+- Preliminary information gathering and fact-finding before the onsite visit to obtain information on the building, its system, occupants, activities, complaints (if any) and illnesses (if any) age of the building, size, type of construction, and the number of floors are also evaluated.

 - Investigate general environmental conditions that could affect the Indoor Air Quality (IAQ) in the areas of study.
 An inspection also is conducted of the HVAC systems supplying these areas (roof units – ground level units), as well as the occupied portions of the building.
 Also, it is important to focus on any areas where there are specific complaints, such as odors, dust, respiratory irritation, skin irritation, nausea, lethargy, and multiple cases of similar illnesses in one area.
 Adhesive tape imprints and microscopic examination of the surface materials inside the HVAC system are collected.
 Pictures may be taken for confirmation purposes.

-- Collect Air-O-Cell samples in order to ascertain levels of particles such as mold/fungal elements and spores, opaque particle fragments, dust and fibers.
-This testing/sampling defines the nature of particles present.
+- Collect Air-O-Cell samples in order to ascertain levels of particles, such as mold/fungal elements and spores, opaque particle fragments, dust, and fibers.
+This testing/sampling defines the nature of the particles present.

 - Collect microbiological samples to test for the presence of molds/fungi, and/or bacteria.